Prioritizing research to quickly help people during a crisis

 Including EDD stakeholders in the interviews allowed them to hear direct participant feedback on the prototype.
 In response, they could add their own insights and knowledge about the certification process in the observation doc.
 Sharing all of this information helped us align with stakeholders on usability improvements.
 Afterwards, multiple stakeholders expressed appreciation at being able to gain a firsthand understanding of the claimant experience.

 We also created a data analytics dashboard that anyone on the program could access in real time to inform decision-making.
 When we needed to improve the completion rate of the application, we all frequently referred to the analytics dashboard to understand the impact of our outreach strategies.
 We could see, for example, that sending reminders from the EDD communications system directly correlated with an increase in certifications.

 Using the same tools and processes helped us effectively collaborate with stakeholders throughout the project.

 Rapidly delivering an application in a time of crisis requires decisive action and close collaboration.
 By creating a prototype, prioritizing testing, and working in parallel, we were able to launch a user-friendly application within six weeks.
 Despite a tight timeline, we didn’t need to forgo usability testing.
 Instead, learning from real claimants sharpened our decisions, ultimately resulting in a high rate of successful certifications.

-The retroactive certification application was meant to be a solution for a temporary problem, allowing the state of California to gather the necessary information to remain compliant.
+The certification application was meant to be a solution for a temporary problem, allowing the state of California to gather necessary information.
 By resisting shortcuts, championing an iterative process, and prioritizing the end-user experience, Nava and our partners at EDD accomplished our shared goal: ensuring that Californians were able to receive and maintain the right unemployment benefits for them.